-The consolidated financial statements of Mitcham Industries, Inc. as of January 31, 2011 and 2010, and for each of the years in the three-year period ended January 31, 2011, and management's assessment of the effectiveness of internal control over financial reporting as of January 31, 2011 have been incorporated by reference herein in reliance upon the reports of Hein & Associates LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.
+The consolidated financial statements of Mitcham Industries, Inc. as of January 31, 2011 and 2010, and for each of the years in the three-year period ended January 31, 2011, have been incorporated by reference herein in reliance upon the reports of Hein & Associates LLP, independent registered public accounting firm, incorporated by reference herein, and upon the authority of said firm as experts in accounting and auditing.